What is Data Modeling?

 - To represent data objects offered by the functional team accurately is the primary purpose behind designing a data model.

-- Relationships between tables, primary and foreign keys, and stored procedures are defined with the help information defined by data models.
+- Relationships between tables, primary and foreign keys, and stored procedures are defined with the help of information defined by data models.

 - Data Model helps the business to communicate across organizations.